ankit9928/Server-task/README.md

 ## Contributing

-If you want to contribute to this project, please refer to the CONTRIBUTING.md file for guidelines and instructions.
+If you want to contribute to this project, please refer to the guidelines and instructions.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE.md file for details.

-## Additional Notes:

-Replace <CRUD API> and other placeholders with your project's specific information.
-Add documentation specific to your project, such as API endpoints, usage examples, and deployment instructions.
-Consider including screenshots or GIFs to showcase your project's functionality.
-Keep the readme updated with any changes or new features.
-I hope this template helps you create a comprehensive and informative readme.md file for your Node.js project!